markcot/pands-problem-set/README.md

-My first thought was to use some of the datetime functions highlighted in Week 6 lecture and on the Python online library https://docs.python.org/3/library/datetime.html for printing the various format year month day and time based on the datetime module
+My first thought was to use some of the datetime functions highlighted in Week 6 lecture and on the Python online library https://docs.python.org/3/library/datetime.html for printing the various format year month day and time based on the datetime module and used in Exercise 2 - begins-with-t.py

 I got the program working, but I found 2 problems
 1) Getting the st, nd, rd or th to display after the day for 1st, 2nd, 3rd, 4th, etc.